UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 - Create a new case using the `create_newcase` command from the relevant model folder.
 If you've not ported the model yourself you will need to be granted the correct permissions to use this (currently working versions are either ported by Wuhu Feng or CEMAC.
 This document is correct for Wuhu's ported version).
 Note you will also need permissions to the input data folder and the ESMF libraries.

-    ```/home/home01/earfw/release_cesm2_1_3/cime/scripts/create_newcase --case /nobackup/$USER/cesm2/cases/[descriptive caes name e.g. modelversion_compset_resolution] --compset [compset_name] --res [resolution_name] --machine arc4```
+    ```/home/home01/earfw/release_cesm2_1_3/cime/scripts/create_newcase --case /nobackup/$USER/cesm2/cases/[descriptive case name e.g. modelversion_compset_resolution] --compset [compset_name] --res [resolution_name] --machine arc4```

-    e.g. for a **test case**, you can do ```/home/home01/earfw/release_cesm2_1_3/cime/scripts/create_newcase --case /nobackup/$USER/cesm2/cases/CESM213_FX2000_f19_f19_mg16_arc4 --compset FX2000 --res f19_f19_mg16 --machine arc4 --run-unsupported```

 - N.B.
 Depending on the combination of compset, resolution etc you may need to add `--run-unsupported` but the terminal output will prompt you about this if so

+    e.g. for a **test case**, you can do ```/home/home01/earfw/release_cesm2_1_3/cime/scripts/create_newcase --case /nobackup/$USER/cesm2/cases/CESM213_FX2000_f19_f19_mg16_arc4 --compset FX2000 --res f19_f19_mg16 --machine arc4 --run-unsupported```

 ### Compsets
 - `--compset` is the argument that specifies the component set.
 The compset specifies the component models and if they are active or not, forcing scenarios, and physics options for the models.